-3.8 Aftercare and Accelerated Resource Payments
+3.8 Aftercare and Extra Curricular Payments

 Payments are due by the 15th of each month.
-Students will be denied access to Aftercare and Accelerated Resource at the end of the month if no payment has been received.
+Students will be denied access to Aftercare and Extra Curricular activities at the end of the month if no payment has been received.
 The past due amount plus the next month's charge must be paid before the student can return to the program.
 In the case of Aftercare, where a student is charged at the end of each month for the days used during the previous month, twice the amount due must be paid before a student can return to Aftercare.